 Instead of saying, "we shall go to such and such a city, and spend a year there and engage in business and make a profit," we should say, "if the Lord wills, we shall live and also do this or that."
 Anything else is boasting in our arrogance, and James says that this is evil.

-• God is opposed to the proud, but gives grace to the humble.

 A few verses earlier, James said that God is opposed to the proud, but gives grace to the humble.
 I do not want God opposed to anything that I do, including my investments.
 I want God's grace and His blessing on all that I do.
 Therefore, I must start with an attitude of humility.